Haflier/hotel-management-system/README.md

 ### Main Components

-- **Controllers** — Expose REST API endpoints.
+* **Controllers** — Expose REST API endpoints and handle HTTP requests.
-- **Services** — Handle background processing and application-level operations.
+* **Services** — Handle application-level and background operations.
-- **Repositories** — Encapsulate database access.
+* **Repositories** — Encapsulate database access and persistence operations.
-- **Entity Framework Core** — ORM and database interaction.
+* **Entity Framework Core** — Provides ORM functionality and database migrations.
-- **ASP.NET Core Identity** — User and role management.
+* **ASP.NET Core Identity** — Manages users, passwords, and roles.
-- **JWT** — Stateless API authentication.
+* **JWT** — Provides stateless authentication for API requests.
-- **PostgreSQL** — Persistent relational database.
-- **Serilog** — Structured application logging.
+* **PostgreSQL** — Stores application and Identity data.

-## Database Schema
+## Database

-The database contains entities for hotels, rooms, reservations, users, orders, services, and billing.
+The database contains entities for:

+* Cities
+* Hotels
+* Rooms
+* Reservations
+* Users
+* Food and drinks
+* Services
+* Orders and order items
+* Factors
+* Room-service relationships

 ![Database Schema](docs/database-schema.png)

-The schema is managed using Entity Framework Core migrations.
+The database schema is managed using **Entity Framework Core migrations**.

+## Authentication & Authorization

+The API uses **ASP.NET Core Identity** for user management and **JWT Bearer tokens** for API authentication.

+Three roles are supported:

+* **User** — Registered users who have not yet made a reservation.
+* **Customer** — Users who have made a reservation and can perform customer operations.
+* **Administrator** — Full administrative access to management operations.

+Authorization policies are used to restrict protected endpoints according to the user's role.

+Swagger includes Bearer authentication support, allowing authenticated endpoints to be tested directly from the Swagger UI.

+### Customer Role Lifecycle

+A newly registered account is assigned the `User` role.

+After creating a reservation, the account is promoted to the `Customer` role.
+A background service is responsible for customer-role lifecycle management.

 ## Docker